justinpenner/player-sans-mono/README.md

 License
 -------

-This typeface is released under the [SIL Open Font License 1.1](https://scripts.sil.org/OFL)
+This Font Software is licensed under the SIL Open Font License, Version 1.1.
+This license is in this repo OFL.txt and is also available with a FAQ at: https://scripts.sil.org/OFL.

 Questions and contributions
 ---------------------------